whitesnowx/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3,…​ and tally within range index of the displayed person list.
 * The meeting-index refers to the index number shown in the displayed meeting list.
 * The index **must be a positive integer** 1, 2, 3,…​ and tally within range index of the displayed meeting list.
-* The meeting must exist within the person before it can be deleted otherwise an error will be displayed.
+* The meeting from the person must exist before it can be deleted otherwise an error will be displayed.
 Examples:
 * The following commands assumes that meetings have been added prior to the command.
 Otherwise, an error will be thrown. <br> **(Refer to the section above on how to add a meeting)**
   * `list` followed by `meeting-delete 1 i/1` deletes the 1st meeting from the 1st person in the contacts.
-  * `find Bernice Yu` followed by `meeting-delete 1 i/2` deletes the 1st meeting 1st person in the results of the `find` command.
+  * `find Bernice Yu` followed by `meeting-delete 1 i/2` deletes the 1st meeting form the 1st person in the results of the `find` command.

 #### Results for delete meeting:
 The following command was applied:  `find Bernice Yu` followed by `meeting-delete 1 i/2`.